QueensGambit/CrazyAra/README.md

 # CrazyAra - Deep Learning for Crazyhouse <img src="https://raw.githubusercontent.com/QueensGambit/CrazyAra/master/etc/media/CrazyAra_Logo.png" width="64">

+**The new C++ version for the MCTS can be found at: https://github.com/QueensGambit/CrazyAra-Engine**

                                       _
                        _..           /   ._   _.  _        /\   ._   _.
                      .' _ `\         \_  |   (_|  /_  \/  /--\  |   (_|